qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Exchange mail is disconnected and not able too fix it with several attempts.
 - Why does app keep disconnecting so often?
 - My account keeps disconnecting from Gmail
+- how can i disconnect accounts?!
+- Why has the account been disconnected
+- My account keep getting disconnected
+- Gmail account keeps disconnecting
+- My gmail account keeps disconnecting
+-  My accounts keep disconnecting.
+Can you please advise?
+Thanks!
+- My account keeps disconnecting from Gmail
+- Keeps disconnecting my gmail account
+- How do I disconnect that email
+- All of my emails are getting disconnected, and when I reconnect them they just get disconnected again (image attached)
+- My email accounts keep connecting and disconnecting.
+- My email keeps disconnecting.
+What is the problem?
+- Hi it’s still disconnecting accounts
+- Account keeping disconnecting from my gmail account.
+This is new.
+Know why?
+- Google email account keep disconnecting!
+- My app continually disconnects from my Gmail account, but does not do that with any of my other accounts
+- Keep getting disconnected from gmail
+- Gmail accounts constantly disconnects.
+I connect then it disconnects again during the day again numerous times.

 ## intent:link_calendar
 - Can you link this app to your google calendar?